cettia/cettia.github.io/guides/cettia-tutorial.md

 ![server-state-diagram](https://user-images.githubusercontent.com/1095042/39472695-ec3ea126-4d85-11e8-908e-de4bdebf4acb.jpg)

-1. On the receipt of a transport, the server creates a socket with `NULL` state and passes it to the socket handlers.
+1. On the receipt of a transport, the server creates a socket with a `NULL` state and passes it to the socket handlers.
 1. If it fails to perform the handshake, it transitions to a `CLOSED` state and fires a `close` event.
 1. If it performs the handshake successfully, it transitions to an `OPENED` state and fires an `open` event.
 The communication is possible only in this state.
 1. If connection is disconnected for some reason, it transitions to a `CLOSED` state and fires a `close` event.
 1. If the connection is recovered by the client reconnection, it transitions to an `OPENED` state and fires `open` event.
-1. After 1 minute has elapsed since the `CLOSED` state, it transitions to the final state and fires a `delete` event.
+1. After one minute has elapsed since the `CLOSED` state, it transitions to the final state and fires a `delete` event.
 Sockets in this state shouldn't be used.

 As you can see, if a state transition of 4 happens, it is supposed to transition to either 5 or 6.
 You may want to resend events that the client couldn't receive while without connection on the former, and take action to notify the user of missed events, like push notifications on the latter.
 We will discuss how to do that in detail later on.